Medical Cannabis Patient Rights During a Police Stop

 Keep to the legal with regards to possession amounts and the amount you can grow (if your state allows it).
 If the possession limit is 1 oz. on your person and 2 oz. in your residence, keep to the limit.
 Do not give law enforcement a reason to arrest you!

-Or if you have recently medicated before driving/using heavy machinery, this is illegal regardless of state you are in.
+… Or if you have recently medicated prior to driving/using heavy machinery – this is illegal regardless of which state you are in.

 Keep usage away from public areas